CRRI-Ila/image-dataset-preparation-tool-/README.md

 ---

 ## How It Works
-1. User uploads images
+1. The script promts the user  to uplode the relevent files
-2. Script detects JPEG/JPG files
+2. Script detects JPEG/JPG files and filters them out
-3. Images are renamed sequentially
+3. It dynamically renames files to a Category_###.jpg format (such as Squirrel_001.jpg or Pigeon_001.jpg).
+4. It explicitly converts any .jpeg extensions to .jpg during the rename process for uniform dataset formatting.
-4. Dataset packaged into ZIP archive
+5. Dataset packaged and compressed into ZIP archive
-5. Ready for ML training
+6. Ready for ML training

 ---